dotlang/language/doc/RFE.md

 we have `process := (r: rpipe) -> ...` so we can write: `x := rpipe1.[]` and only this way we have `process := (w: wpipe, d: data) -> ...` so we can write: `x := wpipe.[data]`

-? - Other suggested names for channel: port, pipe
+N - Other suggested names for channel: port, pipe
 We must have channel/pipe ready for IO, because of mutable nature of them.
 Can we implement all ex-res as channels? non-threading candidates for channels: stdout, stdin, file, network, ...